Print | Close

 Summary

-study to assess the safety of intratumoral injection of NBTXR3 activated by radiotherapy in
+clinical study to assess the safety of intratumoral injection of NBTXR3 activated by

 Objectives

-radiotherapy in combination with an anti-PD-1 therapy in three cohorts of patients in dose
+activated by radiotherapy in combination with an anti-PD-1 therapy in three cohorts of

 The Expansion cohort 1 includes patients with LRR or R/M HNSCC with the injectable lesion